sc0ttj/component/README.md

     - a log/history of all changes to the component state
     - rewind or fast-forward to any point in the state history
     - save/load current or any previous state as "snapshots"
-- An add-on `tweenState` method to animate/tween up to the next state
+- Tweening/animating from the current state to the next state
+- Event emitting - publish & subscribe to state changes between components
 - Server side rendering:
   - render component views as a String, JSON, or Buffer
 - Simple, stateless "child" components